hikes-in-liverpool

 blog-images

-Now this is one of those hikes in Liverpool that is in two halves.
-First, you go exploring the famous waterfronts, with all the attractions present there and while on your way back, you discover the green parks in the city, making it one of the options for best hiking near Liverpool.
+This is one of those hikes in Liverpool that is in two halves.
+First, go exploring the famous waterfronts, with all the attractions present there, and while on your way back, discover the green parks in the city.

-On your way back, your route takes you through Princess Park and the Liverpool Cathedral, which is believed to be the largest Anglican Cathedral in the world.
-Moving forward, you will come across Chinatown and Bold Street, leading you back to the city centre.
-Here your best walks and hikes around Liverpool comes to an end.
+On your way back, the route takes you through Princess Park and Liverpool Cathedral, believed to be the largest Anglican Cathedral in the world.
+You'll pass through Chinatown and Bold Street, leading back to the city centre, where your best walks and hikes around Liverpool come to an end.

 • Difficulty Level: Moderate